-Water-based pitches are required for play at an elite global level, such as for the Olympics and World Cup.
+Water-based pitches are required for hockey played in international competition, such as for the Olympics, Commonwealth Games and FIH World Cup.
 Often referred to as ‘non-filled’, water-based surfaces require no infill but must be regularly watered to retain optimum playing standards.

 Water-based surfaces have densely packed, short artificial fibres.
 The water reduces friction, allowing for a faster game while ensuring player safety.
 Irrigation systems are built into the pitch to allow for quick and efficient watering before games and during half-time where required.

 Sand-filled pitches are less densely packed however, with longer fibres and sand supporting the fibres for 100% of the pile depth.

 Get in touch with our experts to discuss the best surface for your needs.